Husband arrested after American woman's disappearance in Bahamas

 Get more newsCoast Guard Opens Criminal Investigation American Woman Missing Bahama Rcna267373 - Breaking News | NBC News Cloneon

-Earlier Wednesday, an official with the U.S. Coast Guard said the military branch opened a criminal investigation into her disappearance.
+Earlier Wednesday, an official with the U.S. Coast Guard said it had opened a criminal investigation into Lynette Hooker's disappearance.
+The official declined to comment further.

 Local authorities said Tuesday that the effort to find her was a “recovery operation.”